Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: If the contribution relates to DCM behaviour modeling for the ML community, then some aspects should be considered...
 (Poor choice of (classical DCM) baselines)

 A: Regarding the choice of baselines for the experiment: Our model aims to explore the context effect.
-Therefore we mainly compare DeepHalo with the context-dependent DCM benchmark, such as Contextual MNL.
-We set mnl as a baseline because comparing MNL and Contextual MNL directly demonstrates the effect of context, and MNL can serve as a sanity check.
+Therefore, we mainly compare DeepHalo with the context-dependent DCM benchmark, such as Contextual MNL.
+We set MNL as a baseline because comparing MNL and Contextual MNL directly demonstrates the effect of context, and MNL can serve as a sanity check.
 To cover the context-independent DCM benchmarks you mentioned, which follow the RUM principle, we add mixed logit in featureless experiments, which can approximate any RUM model arbitrarily well.
 Regarding ML baselines, we add additional baselines with transformer (TCnet) and deep sets (FATE) (suggested by reviewer D2h9), as displayed below.

 | Model         | Hotel (Train/Test) | SFOshop (Train/Test) | SFOwork (Train/Test) |
 |---------------|--------------------|------------------------|-----------------------|